manuelruder/fast-artistic-videos/README.md

 Our algorithm needs an utility which estimates the [optical flow](https://en.wikipedia.org/wiki/Optical_flow) between two images.
 Since our new stylization algorithm only needs a fraction of the time compared to the optimization-based approach, the optical flow estimator can become the bottleneck.
 Hence the choice of a fast optical flow estimator is crucial for near real time execution.

 There are example scripts in our repository for either DeepFlow or FlowNet 2.0.
 DeepFlow is slower but comes as a standalone executable and is therefore very easy to install.
-Execution time will still be a lot faster than with our optimization-based approach.
 Faster execution times can be reached with FlowNet 2.0 which runs on a GPU as well, given you have a sufficient fast GPU.
 FlowNet 2.0 was used for the experiments in our paper.

 #### DeepFlow setup instructions